June 7, 2018

 If your child is Risser 0 and the scoliosis is mild at diagnosis (under 20º Cobb), effectively managing the curve with appropriate conservative treatment should be possible if you do not wait too long to act and your child is compliant.
 Scoliosis can progress quickly during periods of growth, so it is important to get ahead of the curve whenever possible.

 Growing kids with moderate (25º- 49º Cobb angle) and severe scoliosis (50º+) at Risser 0 present the biggest challenges.
 This isn’t to imply there isn’t hope.
 We’ve treated many cases who have successfully stabilized curvature, and many who have reduced curvature to some degree.
-However, with these cases, there is work to do and the road may be long.
+However, in these cases, there is work to do and the road may be long.

 To understand the potential of the Scoliosis 3DC® program, here are two cases of patients who began their scoliosis journey at Risser stage 0: